-If you like Italian food as much as I do, then you’re going to LOVE this recipe for Homemade Italian Seasoning!
-Made with low FODMAP dried herbs and spices, this homemade Italian seasoning mix makes Italian cooking so much easier!
+If you like Italian food as much as I do, then you're going to LOVE this recipe for homemade Low FODMAP Italian Seasoning!
+Made with low FODMAP dried herbs and spices, this homemade low FODMAP Italian seasoning mix makes Italian cooking so much easier!
 It takes less than 5 minutes to whip up and uses herbs and spices that you probably already have on hand.
-This probably goes without saying, but this recipe is also Paleo and Whole30 compliant as long as there are no additives or sugar in the herbs and spices you’re using (check your labels!).
+This recipe is also naturally Keto, low carb, Paleo and Whole30 compliant as long as there are no additives or sugar in the herbs and spices you're using (check your labels!).

 Generally-speaking, lots of recipes call for Italian seasoning mix rather than adding the herbs individually to a dish.
 It's certainly more convenient and efficient to use a pre-made seasoning mix than than adding multiple different herbs and spices to a dish.
 Prior to my low FODMAP eating days, I would just buy a pre-made Italian seasoning mix and throw it in whatever recipe I needed it for.
 Unfortunately, a lot store-bought Italian seasoning mixes contain some sort of high FODMAP ingredient, like onions, garlic or green pepper.
 Some even contain sugar or other additives.

 Yes, you can.
-While doing research for this recipe, I did come across some commercially-produced Italian seasoning mixes that are low FODMAP as well as Paleo/Whole30 compliant.
-I have not personally tried any of these and can’t speak to their flavour or quality, but they do exist.
+While doing research for this recipe, I did come across some commercially-produced Italian seasoning mixes that are low FODMAP.
+I have not personally tried any of these and can't speak to their flavor or quality, but they do exist.
 They include:

 - McCormick Italian Seasoning

 - Club House Italian Seasoning (a brand of McCormick Canada)